 Once the assignment process has been completed, the assigned student will receive an email asking them to accept (or reject) the appointment and once accepted, the student will receive a printable appointment letter.

 Responsibility for monitoring and reporting enrollments rests with the faculty member in charge of a class.
 As enrollments stabilize in the first few weeks of each term, departments are asked to monitor closely course and section sizes, and it is occasionally necessary for departments to change teaching fellow appointments in response to unexpectedly high or low enrollment.

 For students in their teaching years (as specified in the letter of admission), teaching assignments are not affected by course enrollment and do not change unless the course is cancelled or the student, DGS, and course instructor agree upon a reassignment.
 Two exceptions are that discussion sections must enroll at least SIX students and graders must have at least NINE students.

-A few weeks after the shopping period ends the TFP Office will send a Verification Survey to TFs so that students and faculty can verify the accuracy of their appointments and any needed adjustments or corrections can be made.
+A few weeks after the course selection period ends the TFP Office will send a Verification Survey to TFs so that students and faculty can verify the accuracy of their appointments and any needed adjustments or corrections can be made.
 Near the end of the term, the TFP Office will post a list of the appointments processed in TFS for confirmation by departments, and will send teaching fellows confirmation of their appointments.